akash-elangovan/Comparative-Study-for-Prediction-of-Mechanical-Properties-using-Low-Alloy-Steels/README.md

-# Prediction of Mechanical Properties using Low Alloy Steels
+# Prediction of Mechanical Properties for Low Alloy Steels using Random Forest Regressor and Neural Network Models
 (Capstone Project)